The Texas Chain Saw Massacre: Cultural impact

 The Texas Chain Saw Massacre was selected for the 1975 Cannes Film Festival Directors' Fortnight and London Film Festival.
 In 1976, it won the Special Jury Prize at the Avoriaz Fantastic Film Festival in France.
 Entertainment Weekly ranked the film sixth on its 2003 list of "The Top 50 Cult Films".
 In a 2005 Total Film poll, it was selected as the greatest horror film of all time.
 It was named among Time's top 25 horror films in 2007.
 In 2008 the film ranked number 199 on Empire magazine's list of "The 500 Greatest Movies of All Time".
 Empire also ranked it 46th in its list of the 50 greatest independent films.
 In a 2010 Total Film poll, it was again selected as the greatest horror film; the judging panel included veteran horror directors such as John Carpenter, Wes Craven, and George A. Romero.
 In 2010, as well, The Guardian ranked it number 14 on its list of the top 25 horror films.
 It was also voted the greatest horror film of all time in Slant Magazine's 2013 list of the greatest horror films of all time.
 It was also voted the scariest movie of all time in a 2017 list by Complex and voted the best horror movie of all time in a 2017 list by Thrillist.
 It was also voted the scariest movie of all time in a 2018 list by Consequence of Sound and voted the best horror movie of all time in a 2018 list by Esquire.
+In 2024, Variety selected it as the greatest horror movie of all time.

-The Texas Chain Saw Massacre was inducted into the Horror Hall of Fame in 1990, with director Hooper accepting the award, and it is part of the permanent collection of New York City's Museum of Modern Art.
+The Texas Chain Saw Massacre was inducted into the Horror Hall of Fame in 1990, with Hooper accepting the award, and it is part of the permanent collection of New York City's Museum of Modern Art.
 In 2012, the film was named by critics in the British Film Institute's Sight & Sound magazine as one of the 250 greatest films.
 The Academy Film Archive houses the Texas Chain Saw Massacre Collection, which contains over fifty items, including many original elements for the film.